Grooming Your Pet at Home

 NAILS: DOGS

 As a general rule, dog nails shouldn’t touch the ground or click on the floor.
-If their nails are too long, it can put pressure on their paw and become painful.
-Since dog nails are made of keratin (just like humans), you can trim them with clippers or with a dremel.
+If their nails are too long, it can put pressure on their paws and become painful.
+Because dog nails are made of keratin (just like humans), you can trim them with clippers or with a dremel.
 You’ll want to watch for the quick, which is a sensitive core of blood vessels and nerves within the nail.
-Only cut up to the quick, which may be hard to see on dark nails, but will look clear or white on lighter nails.
+Only cut up to the quick, which might be hard to see on dark nails, but will look clear or white on lighter nails.

 • Offer treats during nail trims to keep the experience pleasant and calming.

-• Trim dewclaws more frequently as they rarely touch the ground.
+• Trim dewclaws more frequently because they rarely touch the ground.
 If left untrimmed, dewclaws can grow into a dog’s leg and become painful.

 • As a beginner, consider only trimming a few nails on one paw to start.
 Wait until the next day to continue.
 You want your dog to associate nail trims with bonding time together.
 Once you feel confident that your dog is comfortable, trim all four paws at one time.